stystyle11/vue-node-rover/README.md

 On line 269 of the Rovers Panel Component is commented out.

 The logic to prevent the Rover number 2 from moving would also be added inside this logic.

+## ATTENTION IMPORTANT NOTICE

+My Docker for windows 10 has stopped working properly.
+Otherwise I would just send the position to the DB, validate it, and then to the controller and that would sucessfully complete the challenge.
+I simply don't have the time atm to find the bug.
+Kind regards and thank you.